 In part 2 of my “On The Ropes” boxing radio interview with Al Bernstein, I discuss with him likely bout next year between Deontay Wilder and Luis Ortiz.
 Al also talks about a potential super fight between Wilder and IBO heavyweight champion, Anthony Joshua.
-Additionally, Bernstein talks about the year boxing had in 2017 and looks forward to the fight big fights of 2018.
+Additionally, Bernstein talks about the year boxing had in 2017 and looks forward to the big fights that will be sure to get action from betting sites.
 Here is what Al Bernstein had to say.

 Jenna J: Al, it looks as like a Deontay Wilder vs. Luis Ortiz bout will happen next year, what do you think of this fight coming back together?

 Al Bernstein: The oddity of this is that the Ortiz fight was scheduled last year and we were all excited about it, and then he tests positive, then very soon afterwards he’s allowed to fight again.
 The suspension is practically nonexistent.
 Ortiz fights, and now we are all talking about the fight again.
 Many people will look at that in a very suspicious way, obviously.